🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Elementor Design Options

-Elementor has a separate tab in every widget or row’s setting.
-If you wish to make any changes to that widget or row, you can do that easily from the style tab.
-In this case, Elementor has made it really simple, but since all design features are pushed in a single tab, it can be a little confusing sometimes.
-But, once you get a hold onto the styling interface, it becomes pretty easy to use.
+Elementor has a separate tab in every widget or row setting.
+If you wish to make changes to that widget or row, you can do that easily from the style tab.
+Elementor has made it simple in this case, but since all design features are pushed in a single tab, it can sometimes be a little confusing.
+But, it becomes pretty easy once you get a hold of the styling interface.

 elementor vs beaver builder